Middleware

 Resolve function middleware

-We can use middleware directly in the resolver function by using the use
+We can use middleware directly in the resolver function by using the use method during its construction, for example:

 import { resolver, query } from "@gqloom/core"